Insert/Import Image in Illustrator

 After applying the various effects and setting in your image, finally, you will need to save the created image into your hard drive.
 Below are the methods for saving your work in your preferred format.

-- You can save the image in multiple formats such as Adobe Illustrator, PDF, EPS, SVG and so on.
-For choosing the format, go to File > Save As Option.
+- You can save the image in multiple formats such as Adobe Illustrator, PDF, EPS, SVG, etc. For choosing the format, go to File > Save As Option.

 - If you are looking to export your work in an image format, then go to File > Export.
 You can see a lot of exporting types such as AutoCAD Drawing, PNG, Photoshop, Targa, etc. You can select JPEG for now.